bonomali/documentation-2/cloud-providers/aliyun/README.md

 Before creating a Cloud Provider, you will need to obtain the Access Key and the Secret Key from the **"AccessKeys"** section in the Aliyun Console.

-##   Register a Cloud Provider for Microsoft Azure Resource Manager
+##   Register a Cloud Provider for Aliyun

 You can now register a Cloud Provider for Aliyun by navigating to **Cloud Providers** and then clicking on the **+New** button to select **Aliyun (Alibaba)**.
 The required fields are:
 -   Access Key ID: *This is the **Access Key** from Aliyun*